SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Catching and Handling Errors
 ----------------------------

-Statements and expressions that can implicitly throw must be executed in a ``try`` expression, which consists of the ``try`` keyword, followed by a statement or expression that can implicitly throw.
+Calls to methods and functions that can throw must be executed in a ``try`` expression, which consists of the ``try`` keyword, followed by a statement or expression that can implicitly throw.
+A ``try`` statement acknowledges the error and allows it to continue propagation.

 If an error is thrown,
 that error is propagated to the outer scope of the ``try`` expression